-Sep 25 1846 - Mexican-American War: Battle of Monterey " American forces led by Zachary Taylor capture the Mexican city of Monterrey.
-Casualties and losses: US 531 - Mex 367.

-- Sep 25 1864 U.S. Navy: Secretary of U.S. Navy authorizes enlistment of slaves. - Sep 25 1864 Civil War: Confederate President Visits General Hood in Georgia " Jefferson Davis meets with General John Bell Hood at Hood's Palmetto, Georgia, headquarters to discuss the recent misfortunes of the Army of Tennessee.
+- Sep 25 1846 Mexican-American War: Battle of Monterey " American forces led by Zachary Taylor capture the Mexican city of Monterrey.
+Casualties and losses: US 531 Mex 367. - Sep 25 1864 Civil War: Confederate president visits General Hood in Georgia " Jefferson Davis meets with General John Bell Hood at Hood's Palmetto, Georgia, headquarters to discuss the recent misfortunes of the Army of Tennessee.
 Since Hood had assumed command of the army in July, he had launched an unsuccessful series of attacks on Union General William T. Sherman's forces, endured a month-long siege in Atlanta, and was finally forced to abandon the city.
-Now, Davis journeyed to Georgia to shore up the sagging morale of his leader and troops.
+Now, Davis journeyed to Georgia to shore up the sagging morale of his leader and troops. - Sep 25 1915 WWI: Battle of Loos begins " Following a four-day artillery bombardment along a six-and-a-half-mile front, British and French forces launch an attack on German positions at Loos, Belgium, beginning the Battle.
+Despite Allied numerical superiority, the Germans were able to successfully defend their positions.
+At Loos, the British employed poisonous gas for the first time in the war, Casualties and losses: Ger 60K, | Allied casualties 250K.